 Note: If a shipment is no longer in Working status in Seller Central, be sure to press the ‘Sync’ button to have it removed from the Working Shipments area.
 This will avoid accidentally adding the new shipment to one that is already completed.

 Change the number of items in the shipment, up or down, then click on tab or enter.
 You will then see a pop up confirming your choice, and any changes you make will be reflected in Stratify as well as Seller Central.
-If you enter zero for the quantity, you will delete the item from the shipment displayed in Stratify and also in Seller Central.
+If you click the trash can and confirm, you will delete the item from the shipment displayed in Stratify and also in Seller Central.

 Any edits you make will also be reflected in the batch once it is closed and displayed on the List>Closed Batches page.